Daydream Believer and Other Hits

 Daydream Believer and Other Hits is a budget-price Monkees compilation released in 1998.
 It contained 10 of The Monkees' greatest hits, plus lesser-known classics.
 The album did not include any material from the 1980s or 1990s reunions, focusing strictly on the band's 1960s output.

-The contents of this release include both sides to the "Pleasant Valley Sunday", "Valleri" and "D.W.
-Washburn" 45 singles, as well as the A-sides of the "Daydream Believer", "Good Clean Fun" and "Oh, My, My" 7" single releases.
+Daydream Believer and Other Hits included both sides to the "Pleasant Valley Sunday", "Valleri" and "D. W. Washburn" singles, as well as the A-sides of the "Daydream Believer", "Good Clean Fun" and "Oh, My, My" single releases.
 "You Can't Tie a Mustang Down" is a bubblegum rocker that makes its debut here.
 The track was recorded during the "A Little Bit Me, A Little Bit You" sessions in January 1967, their last with music supervisor Don Kirshner.